GautierBlandin/context-gpt/dev-docs/frontend/test.frontend.md

 # Test files

-Tests on the backend use vitest.
+Tests on the frontend use vitest.

 Tests are made up of three parts:
 - Arrange